The Naturopathic Physicians Licensing Examination (NPLEX) Parts 1 & 2 are almost here.

 “You’ll get concise summaries of diagnostic procedures, general considerations, therapeutic considerations, and therapeutic approaches for 84 of the most commonly seen conditions, 12 of which are new to this edition, plus naturopathic treatment methods and easy-to-follow condition flowcharts.”

 I’d usually say there’s no need to get the new edition since publishing companies tend to only update punctuation in order to qualify a text for a new edition; however, take a look at what they added this go-round: female infertility, maldigestion, bronchitis and pneumonia, and pregnancy health and primary prevention of adult disease.
-Seems worth it to me.

 Good luck and happy studying!